wjbarberjr/CSPB-3308-Team-3/SQL_TESTING.md

 - user_id INT [ref: > users.id] - (this field holds information about user pulled from login page.
 User info is needed to track history)
 - input_date DATETIME - (This field stores the input time so histor is tracked accuratelly in time)
 - food_amount INT - (This field holds the amount of food to be used in conjuction with food_id unit weights to get meal nutrient info)
-- food_id INT [ref: > nutrient.id] - (This field holds info that refers to each input the user logs.
+- food_id INT [ref: > food.id] - (This field holds info that refers to each input the user logs.
 This will be the actual data to track for food history)

 List of tests for verifying each table: